 During your stay, different Iceland tours are available to all destinations in the country, for all kinds of activities, and almost all price levels.
 (Well, it's still Iceland, so don't rely solely on bargains.)
 If spending some time in Reykjavík, the capital, is worthwhile, venturing out of it is truly indispensable.

-The following information was accurate at the time of writing in fall 2015.
+The following information was revised and updated in August 2018.
 Please note that schedules and prices are subject to change and might be not up to date at the time of your reading.

 Organising your holiday in Iceland wouldn't be different from any other destination and might actually work out much simpler.
 Depending on your preferences, you could

 To help you plan your itinerary, the following is a short presentation of regions, their main sights and hidden spots.